This article explains the main steps in settling someone’s affairs after death.

 Does the liquidator have to make an inventory (list) of the deceased's property?

 Yes, the liquidator is legally required to make an inventory.
-Otherwise, the liquidator might be responsible for the deceased's debts.
+Otherwise, the heirs might be responsible for the deceased's debts.

 Making an inventory is an important step because it gives a picture of the following: